Remortgage

 • Repossession

-Each blemish or adverse credit event you’ve had will be shown on your credit report and impact your credit score.
+Every adverse credit event appears on your credit report and affects your overall credit rating.

 Related quick help remortgage guides:

-If you would like to learn more about how lenders view specific adverse credit situations and how specialist lenders can help, continue reading on for further details.
+For detailed insights into how lenders assess specific adverse credit situations and how specialist providers can assist, continue reading below.

 Can I Remortgage with no credit history?